-The surgical procedure for Plantar Fasciitis is called Plantar Fascia Release.
-As its name suggests, the main goal of Plantar Fascia Release surgery is to release the tension on the plantar fascia to restore the foot’s flexibility and relieve pain.
+The surgical procedure for plantar fasciitis is called Plantar Fascia Release.
+As its name suggests, the main goal of Plantar Fascia Release surgery is to release the tension on the plantar fascia.
+The goal is to restore the foot’s flexibility and relieve pain.

-The procedure for Plantar Fascia Release involves making small cuts in a fraction of the fibers that make up the plantar fascia in order to relieve tension and stress in the ligament.
+The procedure for Plantar Fascia Release involves making small cuts in a fraction of the fibers that make up the plantar fascia.
+This is done in order to relieve tension and stress in the ligament.

-If you undergo open surgery, you will need to wear a cast or brace for the first two or three weeks of recovery to keep your foot stable, minimize the pressure on the heel and foot, and allow the tissues to heal.
+If you undergo open surgery, you will need to wear a cast or brace for the first two or three weeks of recovery to keep your foot stable.
+This also minimizes the pressure on the heel and foot and allows the tissues to heal.
 Recovery time for open plantar fasciitis surgery is usually between six to ten weeks.
 At this point, you should be able to walk without assistance.

-If you undergo endoscopic surgery, since only small incisions will have been made, you will not need a cast and can go back to wearing shoes whenever you feel comfortable doing so.
+If you undergo endoscopic surgery, since only small incisions will have been made, you will not need a cast.
+In fact, you can go back to wearing shoes whenever you feel comfortable doing so.
 Recovery time is shorter, with most patients being able to walk normally after three to six weeks.

 In both cases, full recovery and the return to high-impact activities and exercises like running or jumping may take around three months.
 During the recovery period, healing will also be promoted with foot strengthening stretching exercises.